 What is ulcerative keratitis?

-Ulcerative keratitis is a kind of inflammation that occurs in the cornea of the eye.
+Ulcerative keratitis is a kind of inflammation that associated with ulceration of the cornea.
 The cornea is the transparent outer layer of the eye and is composed of three distinct layers of cells:

 - The top surface is called the corneal epithelium.